SmartTokenLabs/TokenScript/doc/design_paper.md

 **|3| add an abstract definition of the problem before starting with an example.
 If readers don't know what to look for in the example, they will be confused ||**

-**On top of it, the model of account based authentification is the cause of further problems.** Most simple business cases - for example "the owner of a car checks its service history" - don't require an account.
+**On top of it, the model of account based authentification is the cause of further problems.** Most simple business cases - for example "the owner of a car checks its service history" - don't require an account. **Basically, accounts are stopgaps to problems created by the specific structure of the Internet as we know it.**

 If you enforce parties involved having an account to authenticate, bad things happen:

 - When the car is sold, the new car owner would now need to create a new account at the service website and secure it with the proof of ownership to the car.
 This is onerous and unreliable.